tobirama526/tobirama526/README.md

 - Hi, I’m OB1T0
 - I’m interested in hacking and watch anime
-- I’m currently learning to dominate the world
+- I’m currently dominating the world
 - my favorite series are mr robot , naruto and kimetsu no yaiba
 - I’m looking to collaborate on the World's End
 - FUCK SOCIETY